-Foraging is something I have been interested in for a good couple of years now.
+Foraging is something I have been interested in for a good couple of years now, and I have always wanted to try foraging in Cardiff.
 TV chefs like Hugh Fearnley Whittingstall always make it seem so easy – have a quick rummage in a hedgerow and just like that, you have everything you need for a wild garlic and watercress soup; tonight’s dinner, sorted!

 Being a city girl, and having precisely no knowledge when it comes to edible plants and wild food, I always figured that joining the likes of HFW in his foraging adventures was best left to countryside folk (or at least people with great big gardens, living in the leafiest, roomiest city suburbs).
 Apart from the odd blackberry, I figured my chances of becoming a pro forager were pretty slim.
 There just aren’t many hedgerows in Canton…